conda/conda/docs/source/dev-guide/writing-tests/debugging-with-vscode.md

     > If `code` is not available, press `⌘-P`, `Shell` to find the `Install
     > 'code' command in PATH` action.
 3. Ensure you have installed the `Python` extension.
-4. Open settings (the gear icon in the lower left corner).
+4. Open Settings (the gear icon in the lower left corner).
 Go to `Open Settings (JSON)` (the paper icon with an arrow on it, above the settings editor).
 5. Conda's tests really want to run under the under-develoment version of conda, and may refuse to run at all otherwise.
 Add or edit `"python.condaPath":